Antipurity/webenv/docs/INTERFACES.md

 `transition` is the max duration of smooth transitions in seconds.

-(This makes every frame very open-ended, since augmentations can happen at any time.
-Losses that average outcomes would blur all predictions, unlike GANs.)
+(This makes every frame open-ended, since augmentations can happen at any time.
+Losses that average outcomes would blur all predictions a little; plausibility-maximizing losses would not.)

 # Defaults